ZeEeEeEed29/CarCount/readme.md

-Step to run application:
+The car count is used to count the number of cars in an image Step to run application:
 Step 1:	Create the copy of the project.
 Step 2: Open command prompt and change your current path